-Allowance for Doubtful Receivables and Advances to Suppliers
+Allowance for Doubtful Receivables, Advances to Suppliers and Advances for Purchases of Property, Plant and Equipment

-We maintain allowances for doubtful accounts and advances to suppliers primarily based on the age of receivables or advances and factors surrounding the credit risk of specific customers or suppliers.
+We maintain allowances for doubtful receivables, advances to suppliers and advances for purchases of property, plant and equipment primarily based on the age of receivables or advances and factors surrounding the credit risk of specific customers or suppliers.
+We perform ongoing credit evaluations of the suppliers' financial conditions.
+We generally do not require collateral or other security against such suppliers; however, we maintain a reserve for potential credit losses.
 If there is a deterioration of a major customer or supplier's creditworthiness or actual defaults are higher than our historical experience, we may need to maintain additional allowances.
+Allowances for doubtful receivables are comprised of allowances for accounts receivables.

-In order to secure a stable supply of silicon raw materials, we make advance payments to suppliers for raw material supplies.
-Advances to suppliers for purchases expected within twelve months as of each balance sheet date are recorded as advances to suppliers in current assets.
-Future balances are recorded in long-term advances to suppliers.
-As of December 31, 2011, 2012 and 2013, advances to suppliers in current assets were \$16.2 million, \$23.6 million and \$14.2 million, respectively, and long-term advances to suppliers for silicon raw material supplies were \$17.6 million, \$5.9 million and \$5.6 million, respectively.
+In order to secure a stable supply of silicon materials and construction materials, we make advance payments to suppliers for raw material supplies and advances for purchases of long-lived assets which are offset against future deliveries.
+Advances to suppliers for purchases expected within twelve months as of each balance sheet date are recorded as advances to suppliers in current assets and those associated with purchases expected over longer periods of time.
+Future balances are recorded in non-current advance to suppliers.
+As of December 31, 2012, 2013 and 2014, advances to suppliers in current assets were \$23.6 million, \$14.2 million and \$27.5 million, respectively, and non-current advance to suppliers for silicon raw material supplies were

+\$5.9 million, \$5.6 million and nil, respectively.
+Advances for property, plant and equipment are recorded in non-current assets and were \$2.2 million and \$1.8 million as of December 31, 2013 and 2014, respectively.
 We do not require collateral or other security against our advances to suppliers.
 We perform ongoing credit evaluations on the financial condition of our suppliers as our claims for such prepayments are unsecured, which expose us to the suppliers' credit risk.
-As of December 31, 2013, \$4.4 million of allowance was provided against the advances to suppliers.
+As of December 31, 2014, \$4.5 million of allowance was provided against the advances to suppliers.